grokify/go-openai-examples/README.md

 #### Usage with `goauth` credentials set file

-The `github.com/grokify/goauth` credentials set file is a single format to handle multiple types of authentication.n When using a credentials set file, use the `-c` and `-a` parameters.
+The `github.com/grokify/goauth` credentials set file is a single format to handle multiple types of authentication.
+When using a credentials set file, use the `-c` and `-a` parameters.

 ```
 % openaichat -c /path/to/credentialsfile.json` -a yourAccountName -p 'hello ChatGPT!'